Top 50 Most Popular Tim Burton Characters

 Ed Wood (Ed Wood)

-It's clear that many of Johnny Depp's most iconic roles have come from his collaborations with visionary director Tim Burton.
+Many of Johnny Depp's most celebrated performances stem from his partnership with visionary filmmaker Tim Burton.

 16